The following topics are available as condensed “lectures” in ornithology for the general public:

 Columba livia- Rock Dove

 Common names of birds in North America are standardized by the American Ornithologist‘s Union Checklist of North American Birds

 The definition of a species is based on the ability to interbreed.
 This is sometimes hard to determine leading to the Scrub Jay once being called the Santa Cruz Jay, the Santa Catalina Jay, and several other variations when one name was appropriate.
-Western Scrub-Jay is now split into two species: the California Scrub-Jay (Aphelocoma californica) and Woodhouse’s Scrub-Jay (Aphelocoma woodhouseii).
+For example: Western Scrub-Jay is now split into two species: the California Scrub-Jay (Aphelocoma californica) and Woodhouse’s Scrub-Jay (Aphelocoma woodhouseii).
 Birders have long recognized that these widespread western jays come in different flavors: a darker, more rich color in California, Oregon, and southwestern Washington, and a somewhat paler, grayer type in the interior West, from Nevada east to Texas.
 Many field guides already illustrate them separately as “coastal form” (or “Pacific form”) and “interior form.”
 They do hybridize where their ranges come together in western Nevada, but studies have shown that such interbreeding is very limited.
 So now they will be officially recognized as separate species.

 Past taxonomy has been based on morphology, behavior, habitat, nest characteristics, etc., but most recently DNA hybridization techniques have been used with probably the most accurate results of any method.